-Arcadia Global Studies Program (Consortium)

-NNU is affiliated with Arcadia University's College of Global Studies, a consortium that works with universities in Africa, Asia, Australia, Europe, Great Britain, Ireland, Latin America, New Zealand and Turkey.
+Arcadia Global Studies Program (Consortium) NNU is affiliated with Arcadia University's College of Global Studies, a consortium that works with universities in Africa, Asia, Australia, Europe, Great Britain, Ireland, Latin America, New Zealand and Turkey.
 Arcadia offers international internship placements, service learning projects and quality study abroad programs for a semester or during the summer.
 As a consortium, Arcadia is able to provide significant flexibility to students who need major-specific courses that are difficult to find in other off-campus programs.

-Global Links (Consortium)

-NNU is affiliated with Global Links, a consortium with connections to over seventy universities throughout Asia, Australia/New Zealand, and Europe.
+International Studies Abroad (ISA) (Consortium) NNU is affiliated with International Studies Abroad, a consortium with connections to over seventy universities throughout Asia, Australia/New Zealand, and Europe.
 Internship, semester, and summer programs are available.
-In many cases, Global Links has on-site staff available to provide immediate support to students.
-As a consortium, Global Links is able to provide significant flexibility to students who need major-specific courses that are difficult to find in other off-campus programs.

-Jerusalem University College (JUC)

-Jerusalem University College is an evangelical, nondenominational institution located on Mt.
+In many cases, ISA has on-site staff available to provide immediate support to students.
+As a consortium, ISA is able to provide significant flexibility to students who need major-specific courses that are difficult to find in other off-campus programs.
+Jerusalem University College (JUC) Jerusalem University College is an evangelical, nondenominational institution located on Mt.
 Zion in Jerusalem, Israel.
 It offers NNU students both graduate and undergraduate programs of study for periods of a year, a semester, or two or three-week courses during the summer.
 The programs of study seek to enhance the student's understanding of the Bible and the culture of the Middle East.
 Courses are offered in the history, archaeology, geography, languages, and religions of the Middle East, both ancient and modern.
 Applicants must have completed at least one year of college or university work with a 2.0 GPA or better.
 NNU has established an "associated school" relationship with JUC which allows students to transfer credit easily.
-Students interested in this program should contact Dr. Rhonda Carrim, 467.8349.

-Romanian Studies Program

-Northwest Nazarene University offers students the opportunity to study one semester in Romania.
+Students interested in this program should contact, Dr. Rhonda Carrim, 467.8349.
+Romanian Studies Program Northwest Nazarene University offers students the opportunity to study one semester in Romania.
 The program is located in Sighisoara, one of the historic German cities in Transylvania.
-Students take 8 semester credits of Romanian Language and Culture and 8 semester credits of Cross-cultural Service Learning.
+Students take 8 semester credits of Romanian Language and Culture and 8 semester credits of Crosscultural Service Learning.
 Internships may be arranged in business, computers, religion, mission, youth ministry, and other fields.
 A maximum of 16 semester credits may be earned.
-Students interested in this program should visit: www.veritas.ro/veritas.php

 U.S. Programs: